Mazen-14/SPI-Slave-with-Single-Port-RAM/README.md

     <code>tx_data</code> could read the data being written in (<code>ba</code>) address
     (same as the data we just wrote in (<code>e7</code>)).
 Also, <code>MISO</code> is being transmitted bit by bit (<code>1110 0111</code>).</p>
 </div>

+---

+## Documentation

+A detailed project report (`Document.pdf`) is included in the repository with:
+- RTL design breakdown
+- Testbench development
+- Verification results
+- DO files and constraint settings
+- All Vivado reports

+---

+## Author

+**Mazen Mohamed Hemdan**
+Bachelor of Computer Engineering
+Focus: Digital Design, Computer Architecture, Hardware Verification